ShuHaRi: The Path to Mastery in Project Leadership

 Ri is about transcendence.
 The rules no longer constrain you because you’ve internalized the principles.
 At this stage, you’re not just leading projects—you’re evolving the practice of project management itself.
 You can mentor others, innovate, and contribute to the discipline at a higher level.

-By framing your development in terms of ShuHaRi, we aim to help you grow deliberately and effectively.
+By framing your development in terms of ShuHaRi, it should help you grow deliberately and effectively.

 Whether you’re just starting out, looking to refine your craft, or aspiring to become a thought leader in project management, this framework provides a clear path forward.